Chris Worsley ’12

 He started his DJing career right after his graduation from MHS and has continued ever since, growing his following as he continues to improve his brand.
-Some of Chris’ mentors are the DJs that he grew up listening to in Philadelphia.
-He even turns to fellow MHS alumna, Tiffany Gonzalez ’07, commonly known as DJ eXeL, when he’s looking for advice.
+Some of Chris’s mentors are the DJs that he grew up listening to in Philadelphia.
+He even turns to fellow MHS alumni, Tiffany Gonzalez ’07, commonly known as DJ eXeL, when he’s looking for advice.

 Following in the footsteps of his houseparents, teachers, and other staff at MHS, Chris found a way to make a difference in the lives of children.
 He works at a school that serves students with autistic disabilities.